 PIX Transmission Ltd is a manufacturer of power transmission belts applicable in industrial, agricultural, lawn & garden and automotive segments.
 Until FY2013, the company had two distinct business divisions of belts and hoses.
-However, in July 2012, it sold its hoses division and decided to focused solely on the belts division.
+However, in July 2012, it sold its hoses division and decided to focus solely on the belts division.

-While analysing the credit rating report of the company prepared by CARE Ltd in 2014, the investor notices that the total sales proceeds received by the company from sale of hoses division are ₹241.85 cr.
+While analysing the credit rating report of the company prepared by CARE Ltd in 2014, the investor notices that the total sales proceeds received by the company from the sale of hoses division are ₹241.85 cr.